Daniël van Son

 Daniël van Son (born 14 February 1994) is a Dutch footballer who plays as a right-back for Ajax Amateurs in the Derde Divisie.

-Player career
+Playing career

 Ijsselmeervogels

 He joined IJsselmeervogels in the summer of 2021 having signed a pre-contract in November 2020.
 In 2023 he renewed his contract with a year, staying with the club until at least 2024.

 Training career

 In April 2021 van Son joined his boyhood FC Purmerend club as a trainer of the under-11s.
 He has previous training experience training the under-17s of Alphense Boys and Hollandia as well as having been a trainer with Voetbal Academie Noord-Holland which he started with Dave Huisman.